JeffCoster/merge/ex1a.md

 This step illustrates a major benefit of merger.
 Using data configuration (mapping), to render the html, rather than writing code.

-There are three levels, of html, that need to be mapped.
+There are three levels, of html, that need mapping for this example.

 1. Top (Document Level) --mapping elements and their attributes, to source values, before any instantiation of section templates.

 2. Product Section Template --mapping to the collection of source product objects --for replication, filling, and insertion of product instances.

-3. Size Template, mapping to the size data, for replication, filling, and insertion of the sizes for each product.
+3. Size Template --mapping to the size data, for replication, filling, and insertion of the sizes for each product.

 > The mapping for Example 1, is contained in the ex1/merger-map.js file.
 This mapping object, could of course be streamed from a service and evaluated.
 But for this example, it is already a named const.